alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 This increases the likelihood of successful receipt of multicast packets over Wi-Fi.

+### Router Selection

+Starting in the in the 15.04 release a feature called Router Selection was introduced.
+This feature enables an AJTCL to select the most desirable AllJoyn router.
+The detailed [design description][design desc] is available for download on the Core Working Group [Wikipage][Core Wiki].

+The following figure shows the message flow for a 15.04 AJTCL discovering and connecting with a 15.04 AllJoyn router using router selection.

+![img RN Discovery with RS][]

+**Figure:** Router discovery using Router Selection

+At a high level the feature is implemented in two parts:

+1. The router uses a number of both static and dynamic parameters, including power source, mobility, as well as connection availability and capacity, to calculate a **rank**, which is communicated via the Priority field of the mDNS response packet described above in [14.12 router discovery][RN discovery 1412].
+Details of the algorithm to calculate the rank, and how that is converted into the a DNS Priority value are in the [design description][design desc].

+2. AJTCL will wait a minimum of 5 seconds collecting discovery responses.
+For each response received the processing (described above in [14.12 router discovery][RN discovery 1412]) related to the 'ajpv' key-value pair and blacklisting takes place.
+Once the wait time is complete AJTCL will connect to the router with the highest rank it has received to that point.
+If there is a tie, or none of the discovery responses it receives contain a rank, it will randomly select among the equivalent routers and connect.
+After router discovery, the rest of the AJTCL logic is same as described above in [AJTCL-to-AllJoyn router connection][tcl-RN connect].

-### AllJoyn router blacklisting
+### Router blacklisting

-The AJTCL connects to the first AllJoyn router if finds that appears to be compatible.
-In order to track routers with which it is not compatible (as determined during connection establishment), a blacklist has been implemented to avoid reconnecting to those routers, that is, the blacklist ensures discovery responses for routers on the blacklist are ignored.
+Starting in the in the 15.04 release a feature called router blacklisting was added.
+This feature enables an AJTCL to track routers that are incompatible and avoid attempting to connect to them again.
+In order to track incompatible routers (as determined during connection establishment), a blacklist has been implemented.
+The blacklist ensures discovery responses for routers on the blacklist are ignored.

 The explicit criteria for adding a router to the blacklist is a connection failure either because authentication does